-Upon learning that Virginia's legislature was reconvening in Charlottesville after evacuating the capital at Richmond, Cornwallis dispatched Lt.
-Col. Banastre Tarleton to capture the governor and assemblymen.
+Upon learning that Virginia's legislature was reconvening in Charlottesville after evacuating the capital at Richmond, Lord Cornwallis dispatched Lieutenant Colonel Banastre Tarleton to capture the governor and assemblymen.
 Tarleton traveled swiftly, mostly at night, and counted on catching the Virginians by surprise.
-He pushed hard before stopping to rest men and horses somewhere in the vicinity of the Louisa Court House on the evening of June 3.
-This is where Jouett observed the British and guessed their destination.
+He pushed hard before stopping to rest men and horses somewhere in the vicinity of Louisa Court House on the evening of June 3.
+It was here that Jack Jouett observed the British soldiers and guessed their destination.

-According to Jefferson's account, Jouett knew the "byways of the neighborhood, passed the enemy’s encampment, rode all night, and before sunrise of the next day [June 4] called at Monticello."
-This would have been a hazardous ride of approximately 40 miles.
-Legend has Jefferson offering Jouett a glass of good Madeira before he continued on to Charlottesville to rouse the assemblymen there.
+According to Thomas Jefferson's account, Jouett knew the "by-ways of the neighborhood, passed the enemy’s encampment, rode all night, and before sun-rise of [June 4] called at Monticello."1 Jouett's journey would have been a hazardous ride of approximately 40 miles.
+Legend has Jefferson offering Jouett a glass of good Madeira before he continued on to Charlottesville to rouse the assemblymen there.2

 - Gaye Wilson, 9/5/06

 For Thomas Jefferson's accounts, and other accounts, of Tarleton's raid, see Notes and Documents Relating to the British Invasions in 1781, [December 31, 1780–July 26, 1816], in PTJ, 4:256-78.
 Transcriptions available at Founders Online.